glab token rotate

 $ glab token rotate my-project-token

-# Rotate project access token of another project, set to expiration date
+# Rotate project access token with explicit expiration date

-# Rotate personal access token and extend duration to 7 days
+# Rotate personal access token with 2 week lifetime

 # Rotate a personal access token of another user (administrator only)